 Bring these essentials along and you’ll be prepared for anything.

 - Lip balm with SPF

 - Insect repellent

 - Small knife (wrap a paper towel or cloth napkin around the blade and tie)

 - Wet wipes or moistened paper towels (in a plastic bag) for cleaning dirty or sticky hands

 - Forks and knives

-- Extra plastic bags (for disposing of trash)
+- Extra plastic bags (for collecting and disposing trash)

-- Beach umbrella (to keep your food in the shade)
+- Beach umbrella, if you’d like to keep your food in the shade

-- Corkscrew and bottle opener (if wine and beer are allowed at the beach)
+- Corkscrew or bottle opener (if wine or beer are allowed where you’re picnicking)